pvcraven/web-development-class/source/tutorials/aws/aws.rst

 * Line 1:
     * ``sudo`` means "Substitute User Do".
 It allows us to run the next command as someone else.
 It defaults to the root (administrator).
+Since we are installing new software, we need to do it as the administrator.
     * ``apt-get`` is the software manager.
     * ``update`` is a apt-get directive that tells apt-get to go check for updated software.
 It doesn't update it, it just checks for updates.